Contemporary Art at Rokeby Museum

 Saturday, June 8th, 2019

 What happens when artists mingle with history?
 What roles can museums play in an artist’s practice?
 How can engagement with history help an artist speak to the present?
 How can an artist’s practice be developed by engaging place with research and exploration?
-These are the questions we will explore at the Art Meets History Symposium, a day long meeting of artists and art professionals at Rokeby Museum.
-The symposium is open to all artists regardless of levels and styles, from en plein air painters and photographers to those engaged in a social or conceptual practice.
-We also welcome art professionals and members of the public to join the discussion.
-The Symposium will introduce the Rokeby Artist Lab and other programs taking place this year.
+These are the questions we explored at the Art Meets History Symposium, a day long meeting of artists and art professionals at Rokeby Museum.
+The symposium was open to all artists regardless of levels and styles, from en plein air painters and photographers to those engaged in a social or conceptual practice.
+We also welcomed art professionals and members of the public to join the discussion.
+The Symposium introduced the Rokeby Artist Lab and other programs taking place in 2019.

 Rokeby Artist Lab